 1. A Lack of Feedback

 If communication moves in one direction only, discourse will quickly become ineffective.
-But feedback is important on many levels.
-Not only does it help you determine how well your employees have met their goals, but it also shows how well they collaborate with their teams, their co-workers, and their managers.
+Feedback is important on many levels.
+Not only does it help determine how well your employees have met their goals, but it also shows how well they collaborate with their teams, their co-workers, and their managers.

 Feedback also shows how well employees handle stress and adversity.
-A lack of feedback can lead to demotivation and slack work attitudes, whereas positive feedback can make work more fun, engaging people and pushing positive development.
+A lack of feedback can lead to demotivation and depressed work attitudes.
+Conversely, positive feedback can make work more fun, engaging people and pushing positive development.
 But no matter whether feedback is good or bad, it is a necessity.

-For management, it’s important to not only to receive feedback but to act on it.
+For management, it's important to not only to receive feedback but to act on it.
 Surveys are useless if their results are ignored.
-The aim of collecting feedback should be to use it as a difference-maker.
-To quote Psychology Today:
+The aim of collecting feedback should be to use it to make a difference.

 Since we've now established the importance of feedback, let's talk about the best ways to send and receive it.
 The key point is to make it easy.
 Think of Facebook and how natural it feels to leave comments.
 That same easy flow should be embedded into your company's communication platform.
 Using a simple platform will make providing feedback second-nature to your employees.

-Also consider that just because you use SurveyMonkey doesn’t mean that your workforce always finds it easy to use.
-With an employee app, you create one main channel that requires little to no training to use but nonetheless provides feedback opportunities via likes, comments, and sharing.
+Also consider that just because you use SurveyMonkey doesn't mean that your workforce feels comfortable using it.
+With an employee communication app, you create one main channel that requires little to no training to use but nonetheless provides informal feedback opportunities via likes, comments, and sharing.

 2. Email Overload

 Combining your existing channels into one in order to cut down on email overload is an easy way to streamline work.
-An employee app like Staffbase gives companies a way to avoid having to send mass emails and instigating confusing or irrelevant “CC” conversations.
+An employee app like Staffbase gives companies a way to avoid having to send mass emails and instigating confusing or irrelevant "cc" conversation threads.